 If you want to spend a day on the beach near Rome but are looking for an alternative to the sea, opt for Lake Bracciano, a large volcanic lake in the Lazio region and a favorite day trip from Rome.
 Apart from relaxing on its beaches, in Bracciano Lake you can rent a sailing boat or a canoe, do scuba diving, take a pleasant walk, visit the small towns around its shores such as Anguillara and Trevignano Romano, and explore the several historical sites of the area.

-Sports lovers can do trekking, hiking and biking around the lakes enjoying fantastic views all the way of both Bracciano and Martignano lakes and of the mounts Sabatini and Della Tolfa.
+Sports lovers will wear their best hiking sandals and go for scenic trekking, hiking, and biking trips around the lakes enjoying fantastic views of both Bracciano and Martignano lakes and of the mounts Sabatini and Della Tolfa.

 Among the most popular beaches are Lungolago Argenti where you can enjoy water sports such as windsurf, and Vigna di Valle in the town of Anguillara.